nikitavoloboev/data/focusing/rules.md

 - Only use what is necessary.
 Experiment with new tools/apps but never keep things I don't need.
 Applies to everything.
 - Establish good mental models of what I need and what I use as I approach modifying my workflow and tools.
-- Run less software.
+- Run less software/code.
 Only run what I use and need.
 Keep all systems clean & purposeful.

 ## Share